arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 	_Add-AzureAccount command_

 	>**Note**: The **Set-AzureSubscription** cmdlet configures common settings including subscription ID, management certificate, and custom endpoints.
-The settings are stored in a subscription data file in the user‚Äôs profile or in a user specified file.
+The settings are stored in a subscription data file in the userís profile or in a user specified file.
 Multiple subscription data sets are supported and identified by a subscription name.
 To select a subscription and make it current, use the **Select-AzureSubscription** cmdlet.

 1. Execute the following command to get the list of resources from the group gallery templates.